 Front-facing seats: A child must be at least 2-years-old or must’ve reached the maximum height or weight capacity of the car seat.
 The child has outgrown the seat when the middle of the head (or top of the ears) is above the top of the seat, or when the shoulder level is above the top harness slot.

-So what’s the right seat for Your Baby ?
+So what’s the right seat for Your Child ?

 You’ll have to put these three things into consideration:

 From birth to 2: Use a rear-facing seat.
-Your Baby ’s weight shouldn’t be more than the seats’ weight limit.
+Your Child ’s weight shouldn’t be more than the seats’ weight limit.

 From age 2 to 4 and no more than 18 kg: Use a front-facing child safety seat.

 From age 4 to 8 or up to 145 cm. tall: Use a belt-positioning booster seat.
 The kids should always stay in the backseat.